JavascriptLearner815/speedo-bot/README.md

 To get information about a specific command, you need to use `speedo help <command>`, and you will be DMed the information about that command.
 ## Support Server
 **Speedo Bot** has its own special Discord support server.
 The invite link to it will never expire, it is <https://discord.gg/N65xUHp>.
-## Community Forum
-**Speedo Bot** has a new Community Forum to collaborate, discuss, and have fun in!
-Go sign up here: <https://speedobot.disciplemedia.com/signup>
-Friend me!
-My username is SpeedoThreeSixty.